rent4local/yoRent-Automobile/readme.txt

     #070766 - FAQ page search function on front end does not work.
     #070911 - some url not comming with language code when seo url is enabled
     #070912 - on shop collection unable to save collection seo url
+    #070838 - Shipping amount is not being deducted from seller's credited amount if admin is shipping the order

 ======================================================================================